Magnesium is an essential mineral for our bodies and plays an important role in over 300 of our body’s biochemical reactions. It helps to:

 - Fuel the heart and brain

-Your body does not make magnesium so it’s important to take it in through the foods you eat and by taking supplements.
+Your body does not produce magnesium so it’s important to consume it through natural supplementation or food sources.
 Magnesium plays such a key role in so many of your body’s processes, being deficient can cause a wide range of symptoms.

-This guide will take a look at the magnesium supplements available, how they can help you, why you should take them and how you should take them.
+This guide will take a look at different types of magnesium supplementation, how they can help you, why you should take them and how you should take them.

 The most common cause of a magnesium deficiency is not getting enough through your diet.
-This could be due to eating a number of processed fats or refined sugar, which can reduce magnesium absorption or it could be simply from not eating enough magnesium rich foods.
+This could be due to eating processed fats and refined sugar, which can reduce absorption.
+Or it could be simply from not eating enough magnesium rich foods.

-It can be tricky to know when your magnesium levels are low but the signs include:
+It can be tricky to know when your levels are low but the signs include:

 - Poor sleep

 A deficiency can be rectified by:

 - Increasing the amount of the nutrient you consume in your diet

 What is a Safe Dosage of Magnesium to Take?